 How to build a compost bin is determined in part by the materials you have available.
 There is satisfaction in building a compost bin from scrap or recycled materials, so check what materials are available before you settle on a construction style.
 The instructions on this page are for a very simple, but adequate, compost bin.
 You can build your bin using recycled or scrap lumber, but don’t use plywood: it will delaminate quickly in the damp environment of a composter.
 The plan below can be embellished by adding a second cross-piece on the front, and a lid on top to keep the rain from over-watering the compost.

-Anyone can build a compost bin, it’s the simplest of carpentry jobs.
-Try to avoid using treated lumber for your compost bin.
+Anyone can build a compost bin, since it’s the simplest of carpentry jobs, but what are compost bins made of?
+First off, try to avoid using treated lumber for your compost bin.
 For more info, see “Is treated wood safe?”

 Materials